kdave/btrfs-progs/Documentation/btrfs-scrub.rst

 	--limit <limit>
 		set the scrub throughput limit for each device.

-		If the scrub is for the whole fs, it's the same as :command:`btrfs scrub limit -a -l <value>`.
+		If the scrub is for the whole filesystem, it's the same as :command:`btrfs scrub limit --all --limit <value>`.
-		If the scrub is for a single device, it's the same as :command:`btrfs scrub limit -d <devid> -l <value>`.
+		If the scrub is for a single device, it's the same as :command:`btrfs scrub limit --devid <devid> -l <value>`.

-		The value is bytes per second, and accepts the usual KMGT prefixes.
+		The value is bytes per second, and accepts the usual KMGT suffixes.
 		After the scrub is finished, the throughput limit will be reset to the old value of each device.
         -f